cfsmrico/trivial/README.md

 # trivial
-  Just a store of little code snippets that I've used to prepare or solve interview questions in the past.
+  Few code snippets that I've used to prepare or solve interview questions in the past
-  There's some C#, some Javascript, and even a Python script in here.